rammyram/facial_expression_api/README.md

-# facial_expression_api
+# Facial_Expression_API
-An API to detect facial expression either by cam or uploading image by using light weight Flask
+An API to detect facial expression's either by cam or by uploading image.

 # Steps :
 1. Install the requirements : pip install -r requirements.txt